Financial-Times/nori/README.md

 - Make changes to the files in a local clone of a git repository
 - Add those changes to git
 - Commit those changes to git

+The main benefit of this approach is that transformations do not _need_ the transformation runner for you to be able to run them.
+As in most cases a transformation will contain a script that makes changes, this script can be run standalone.
+This makes development, debugging and one-off runs of a transformation much simpler.